215 Comments

 Jen has soft-pedaled her criticism of Israel and its genocide in Gaza.
 She's become more circumspect, yes, but still doesn't want to see how far Israel's wrongdoings go in the matter of Palestine.

 Rubin has a lot to atone for, including her own strong and loud support for Netanyahu through all the Obama years.
-He was just as bloodthirsty and radical then as he is now (and see below for my answer to the 'she changed her mind' response).
+Bibi was just as bloodthirsty and radical then as he is now (and see below for my answer to the 'she changed her mind' response).

 Even since then, her responses are at best conditioned and infrequent.
 It took The Contrarian until the summer of 2025 to write anything approaching a forceful criticism of the genocide in Gaza (it has never used that term).
 There has been next to nothing about Israel's constant assassinations of journalists, in Gaza and the West Bank, and now in Lebanon.

 This article is the first time I have seen Rubin even mention Lebanon in her morning newsletters.
-Her only comment about the mass slaughter in Beirut over over 300 people hours after the first 'ceasefire' earlier this month is only to mention that Israel 'inflicts mass civilian casualties in Beirut'.
+Her only comment about the mass slaughter in Beirut of over 300 people hours after the first 'ceasefire' earlier this month is only to mention that Israel 'inflicts mass civilian casualties in Beirut'.

-Her criticisms of AIPAC remain limited to their attacks on 'pro-Israel' candidates, like contrarian favorite Tom Malinowski..she has yet to say anything about pro-Palestinian candidates that were targeted by AIPAC, like Jamaal Bowman and Cori Bush.
+Her criticisms of AIPAC remain limited to their attacks on 'pro-Israel' candidates, like Contrarian favorite Tom Malinowski..she has yet to say anything about pro-Palestinian candidates that were targeted by AIPAC, like Jamaal Bowman and Cori Bush.

 Her piece here is better than most from her, and her change is a welcome one....but is far from some profile in courage, now that even most elected Democrats have been open about criticizing Israel.